ethlo/mvc-accelerator/README.md

 ---

 While the full Spring stack is robust, its overhead can dominate the cost of simple, frequently-hit API calls.
-This library introduces an optimized **fast path** that bypasses this overhead for the specific endpoints you choose, preserving compatibility while boosting performance.
+This library introduces an optimized **fast path** to reduce this overhead for the specific endpoints you choose, preserving compatibility while boosting performance.

 It achieves this by:
 * **Prioritizing hot endpoints** using a simple annotation.
 * **Skipping unnecessary filter-chain steps** for accelerated requests.
 * **Avoiding repeated request path parsing** within the security filter chain.

-The result is **up to 5–10x higher throughput** for high-frequency APIs, such as endpoints serving cached data or ingesting small payloads.
+In benchmarked scenarios, this can result in up to **9× higher throughput**.
+For example, a minimal echo endpoint on the standard Spring path achieved 5,800 requests per second, but the same endpoint annotated with `@MvcAccelerator` reached **53,000 requests per second**.

+> **Note:** Actual performance gains will vary depending on endpoint complexity, underlying hardware, and JVM tuning.
+Gains are most pronounced for simple endpoints where framework overhead is the primary bottleneck; complex logic or heavy I/O operations will see smaller improvements.

-> ### ⚠️ Disclaimer: Use At Your Own Risk
+## ⚠️ Disclaimer: Use At Your Own Risk

 >
 > This is a high-performance library that achieves speed by bypassing parts of the standard Spring Framework execution path, including elements of the security filter chain.
 >